oneminch/text-to-speech-py/README.md

-# Python Password Generator
+# TTS (Python)

-A password generator script written in Python.
+A text-to-speech conversion script written in Python.